dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

 ## Set up GitHub Actions Code Scanning workflow

 Okay, we're almost done with the workflows.
 The last workflow we want to create is for code scanning.
 Code scanning helps us prevent security issues in the code.
-Luckily for us, [GitHub code scanning](https://github.com/features/security) was made [available on September 2020](https://github.blog/2020-09-30-code-scanning-is-now-available/).
+Luckily for us, [GitHub code scanning](https://github.com/features/security) was made [available in September 2020](https://github.blog/2020-09-30-code-scanning-is-now-available/).
 It is a developer-first, GitHub-native approach to easily find security vulnerabilities before they reach production.
 Code scanning integrates with GitHub Actions.

 To set up the code scanning workflow, simply create a file `.github/workflows/cs.yml` and add the following code: